MeanderingProgrammer/render-markdown.nvim/README.md

 - Basic support for `LaTeX` if `pylatexenc` is installed on system
 - Disable rendering when file is larger than provided value
 - Support for [callouts](https://github.com/orgs/community/discussions/16925)
+- Support custom handlers which are ran identically to native handlers

 # Dependencies